ahmedBenRomdhan/INT-Elegance/README.md

   }
 - then navigate to the root folder where you can find the docker-compose.yml file
 - and run docker compose up in the terminal.
-- after the docker compose up finishes creatings containers you may need to bring them down (docker compose down) and the re-execute docker-compose up so the migrations container can do its work
+- after the docker compose up finishes creatings containers you may need to bring them down (docker compose down) and then re-execute docker-compose up so the migrations container can do its work